 Your database should be brought up to date.
 Not to miss the next article update, use task management tools such as Notion or Teamwork, and timely refresh your content as your product or service acquire new features.
 Don’t repeat information in different articles and get it into your habit.

-Appointing a knowledge base leader could be also of benefit.
+Appointing a knowledge base leader could be also of use.
 The thing is that both your customer support and customer success teams are the most valuable asset in managing an online resource hub.
 They know exactly what your customers like and dislike and can help you keep your content up to the point.

 Easy-to-read knowledge bases are digested better.
 A founder of Glitch, a project management software company, Joel Spolsky claims that valuable info in a knowledge base should be “enough to teach people who are new to the domain what the product is trying to do“.